 DIRECTOR OF PUBLICITY

 Born to Nigerian parents but raised in Jamaica, Canada, and Texas, Osase Omoruyi is a junior in Pauli Murray College and YAAPD's Director of Publicity.
 At Yale, Osase studies Astrophysics and is an Edward A. Bouchet Fellow.
-She conducts research with Yale's Department of Astronomy and also works with other reputable Astronomy programs such as LIGO.
+She conducts research with Yale's Department of Astronomy and has also worked with the LIGO Collaboration group at Caltech.

 As passionate as she is about the stars, Osase is passionate about education and addressing the inequality in its accessibility across racial, class, gender and national lines.
 As Director of Publicity for YAAPD, Osase hopes to bring light to this problem in education in addition to the myriad of other important issues also facing African countries.
 She also aims to promote the conference as a welcoming space for discussion, critique and brainstorming solutions.